AashishUpadhyay/SystemDesign/README.md

 Our application needs to provide users an option to provided a long url so that it can be converted to a tiny url.
 It can be a simple textbox with a submit option.

-In addition to this we can have screens
+In addition to this we can have screens for
   * sign-up\login
   * subscription details
   * payment-gateway integration etc

-All this other front end features are beyond the scope of this post.
+All the other front end features are beyond the scope of this post and therefore will not be discussed more.

 ## Caching